oral cancer self examination mouth check symptoms early detection

 • A sore that does not heal after a long time

-• A lump or thickened area in your mouth, which is not
+• A lump or thickened area in your mouth

 • Numbness in your lips or mouth which is not normal